Bobbin lace: Types of pillow

 The pillows must be firm, or otherwise the pins will wobble.
 The pillows were traditionally stuffed with straw, but nowadays polystyrene (styrofoam) is generally used.
+Pillows were historically characteristic of the different regions where lace was made, but contemporary lacemakers may have multiples styles of pillows to accomplish different lace styles and projects.

 An early type of pillow can be seen in The Lace Maker by Caspar Netscher.
 The pillow has a wooden frame, and is slightly sloping.
 The lace-maker rests it on her lap.
 Another representation of the similar style of pillow is found in the painting The Lacemaker by Johannes Vermeer.
 The Lace-Maker portrait by Gabriël Metsu was memorialized in a postage stamp.

 The bolster or cylindrical pillow was much cheaper to make as it is just a fabric bag stuffed with straw.
 It was used in Bedfordshire lace.
 It needs a stand as it does not have a flat bottom.
 Usually the bolster had the pattern pinned round the cylinder, so by turning the pillow, the lace could be as long as was needed.
 However, Maltese lacemakers used the pillow the other way.
 They had a long thin pillow, which they rested against something.
 Then they worked the lace down the length of the pillow.

 This problem (of the lace needing to be longer than the pillow) is solved in a different way by the roller pillow, which has a small roller, for working the lace, set into a larger area, where the bobbins are laid.
 This means that the pattern can be pinned round the roller, but the pillow has a flat bottom.

 The cheapest modern pillow is domed and made of polystyrene (styrofoam).
 It is often called a cookie pillow, because of its shape.
 Another modern pillow is a block pillow, with a frame which holds covered polystyrene blocks.
 The blocks can be moved around as the lace progresses, to keep the lace being worked on at the centre of the pillow.